Arima Onsen Travel Guide: Top Things to Do & See

 Tōsen Shrine (湯泉神社)

-Tōsen Shrine is Arima Onsen’s symbolic shrine that enshrines those three tricksters who first discovered the hot spring source.
+Tōsen Shrine is Arima Onsen’s symbolic shrine, enshrining the three tricksters who first discovered the hot spring source.
 They are now the gods who look after the onsen town.

 As you stand in front of the worship hall, instead of looking straight like you would normally do, look up to find the sculptures of the three crows that led to the discovery of Arima Onsen!

-There is also a god who looks after children’s growth that is enshrined at Tōsen Shrine.
-Many rituals are to pray for a healthy and happy life for the pilgrims’ children.
+There is also a god who looks after children’s growth, enshrined at Tōsen Shrine.
+Many rituals involve praying for the pilgrims’ children to have a healthy and happy life.

-One thing to note about the shrine is you have to climb up all the staircases that have deterred many people (´▽`*).
+One thing to note about the shrine is that you have to climb all the staircases, which have deterred many people (´▽`*).
 And if you have made it to the top, after you visit the shrine, also drop by Atagosan Park (愛宕山公園) to enjoy nature here (especially in spring for cherry blossoms and autumn).

 How to Get to Tōsen Shrine